Omar-Elnazly/MIT-RAG-Assistant/README.md

 # Grounding and Hallucination Prevention

-A key design goal of SmartUniversityAssistant is to reduce unsupported answers.
+A key design goal of MIT RAG Assistant is to reduce unsupported answers.

 The generation prompt instructs the LLM to use only the retrieved context.